-The data sources used in PACTA record current and future levels of production, enabling a forward-looking analysis.
-They are updated on a regular basis (from continuously in quickly moving sectors such as automotive, fossil fuels and power to annually for more 'stable' sectors such as cement) (see Asset Resolution boxes in section 3 for more details) - this is dependent on the data provider used.
+The data sources used in PACTA record current and future levels of production, enabling a forwardlooking analysis.
+They are updated on a regular basis - from continuously, in quickly moving sectors such as automotive, fossil fuels, and power, to annually for more 'stable' sectors such as cement (see Asset Resolution boxes in Section 3 for more details).
+This is dependent on the data provider used.

-Whilst physical asset-level data is an important pillar of the methodology, the choice of the source for this information is left open: corporate disclosures, regulatory filings, business intelligence databases, the bank's internal data (usually granular but not always aggregated in a standardized way enabling to mobilize it at scale), etc. Hypothetically, PACTA can also be applied with corporate data if provided in the right format.
+While physical asset-level data is an important pillar of the methodology, the choice of the source for this information is left open: corporate disclosures, regulatory filings, business intelligence databases, the bank's internal data (usually granular but not always aggregated in a standardized way enabling to mobilize it at scale), etc. Hypothetically, PACTA can also be applied with corporate data if provided in the right format.
 Ultimately, however, such data also relies on aggregation of asset-level data at some point in the data generation process.

-Hence PACTA as a methodology is data agnostic meaning any data provider/source can be used.
+Hence, PACTA as a methodology is data-agnostic, meaning any data provider/source can be used.

-The PACTA for Free Data Set is provided via Asset Resolution, subject to a user-license agreement.
-The data points covered in the data set are briefly set out in the boxs in section 3.
+The free PACTA for Banks Data Set is provided via Asset Resolution, subject to a user-license agreement.
+The data points covered in the data set are briefly set out in the boxes in Section 3.
 More information can be obtained from Asset Resolution.